About the School of History

-Historians at St Andrews study all periods from late antiquity, through mediaeval and early modern, to late modernity.
+Historians at St Andrews study all periods, from late antiquity through medieval and early modern to late modernity.
 Together, the School's academics investigate the histories of religion, politics, law, commerce, science and the environment.

 The School's researchers are interested in the formal institutions that shape human life in these spheres, and in the practices and experiences of people working and living within their influence.
 Researchers explore transnational and cross-cultural encounters, and the ways that knowledge, people, goods and beliefs move through time and place.

-The School of History prides itself on small group teaching and tutorials allowing for in depth study and supervision tailored to secure the best from each student.
-The School of History was ranked first in Scotland by the Guardian University Guide 2020 and fourth in the UK by the Complete University Guide 2020 for overall student satisfaction and quality of teaching and research.
+The School of History prides itself on small group teaching and tutorials allowing for in-depth study and supervision tailored to secure the best from each student.
+The School of History was ranked first in Scotland by the Guardian University Guide 2021 and third in the UK by the Complete University Guide 2022 for overall student satisfaction and quality of teaching and research.

 The School occupies three sites in the historic centre of St Andrews.
-St Katharine's Lodge on the Scores, is a former private school overlooking St Andrews Bay, and houses teaching space, administration and staff offices for (mostly) Modern History.
+St Katharine's Lodge, on the Scores, is a former private school overlooking St Andrews Bay, and houses teaching space, administration and staff offices, mostly for Modern History.
 The delivery of Medieval History is centred on 71 South Street, close to the town’s medieval cathedral priory and other historic buildings, and the adjacent St John’s House houses Reformation and Early Modern History, for both teaching and research.
-Historians of the Middle East have a suite of rooms in the New Arts Building on the Scores, situated close to the University Library.
+Historians of the Middle East have a suite of rooms in United Colleges in St Salvator's Quad.
 Scottish history is delivered out of both St Katharine’s Lodge and South Street.